 Irakli Kakabadze is a Georgian writer, performance artist, and peace and human rights activist.
 In January 2007 he was forced to flee with his pregnant wife after receiving anonymous death threats following the publication of a newspaper editorial calling for the government to apologize for the persecution of the people of western Georgia during the 1992-94 conflict in that region.

 As a professor of linguistics and English in Swaziland, Sarah Mkhonza wrote newspaper columns for The Observer and The Swazi Sun that told of the daily struggles of Swazi women and children ejected from their land.
-As her popularity as a writer grew, she was told to stop writing.
+As her popularity grew, she was told to stop writing.
 Her refusal resulted in threats, assaults, and hospitalization.
 She finally fled in 2005.
 Since her residency, she has taught at Cornell, Boston University, and Stanford.

 Reza Daneshvar was a playwright and novelist from Iran.
 He taught and directed theater in Khorassan province before leaving the country in the aftermath of the Islamic revolution of 1979.
 He spent more than three decades as a writer and teacher in France before coming to the United States.
 He died in France in 2015 at age 68.